HomeDev GuideAPI Reference

 }

-You can base your custom transmitter implementation on either EPiServer.Web.BlobHttpHandler or EPiServer.Web.MediaHandlerBase, and use the TransmitFile method for transmittance of file data.
+You can base your custom transmitter implementation on EPiServer.Web.BlobHttpHandler or EPiServer.Web.MediaHandlerBase, and use the TransmitFile method for transmittance of file data.